bjornmeansbear/lectureScripts/ASustainableDesigner.md

 We are in a post-environmental world, and need to expand our thinking outside of any one realm into the others… These are the stepping stones towards my next set of "things."

-## MAKING SUSTAINABLE CHOICES

-With my personal theories and philosophies coming together, I have been spending more time attempting to answer my initial question "what does sustainable graphic design look like?"

-END: so what does sustainable graphic design look like?
-I'm still not completely sure, but working on it…

 ±±±±±±±±±±±±±±±±

 > Modernism in graphic design has evolved from a progressive and rebellious ideology to a seductive and efficient, yet oppressively ubiquitous, visual language. -- Jerome Harris, Against, yet in the spirit of Modernism, 2019

-±±±±±±±±±±±±±±±±

 ## A Bibliography?